sayuo4/raylib-platformer-movement/README.md

   4. Wall slide
   5. Wall jump

-***Note***: This collision detection is discrete. therefore, if the speed is very high or the physics update rate is too low, collision detection may not work accurately
+***Note***: The collision detection is discrete. therefore, if the speed is very high or the physics update rate is too low, collision detection may not work accurately